senzing-garage/kubernetes-demo/docs/helm-rabbitmq-db2/README.md

 ## Overview

-This repository illustrates a reference implementation of Senzing using PostgreSQL as the underlying database.
+This repository illustrates a reference implementation of Senzing using IBM's Db2 as the underlying database.

 The instructions show how to set up a system that: